-A. Water Efficiency Standards.

-1. All New Construction of New Structures shall install and maintain plumbing fixtures and conservation standards as set forth in this Rule.

-- 2. No plumbing fixture or standard shall be replaced with fixtures which allow greater water use. - 3.
+- A. Water Efficiency Standards. - 1.
+All New Construction of New Structures shall install and maintain plumbing fixtures and conservation standards as set forth in this Rule. - 2.
+No plumbing fixture or standard shall be replaced with fixtures which allow greater water use. - 3.
 All new and replacement water fixtures shall comply with then-current California plumbing and energy standards/codes when more restrictive than the District's. - B. Former Rules.
+Water Permit requirements change periodically to reflect current efficiencies.
+Sites with uncompleted Water Permits that have not a final inspection shall at a minimum comply with the requirements in place at the time the Water Permit was issued unless required to install more efficient fixtures as a result of a subsequent triggering event (e.g, new/amended Water Permit or Change of Ownership/Use).
 Water Permits issued prior to January 1, 20102013, shall be were subject to requirements of former Rule 142 summarized below: - 1.
-Former Rule 142 prior to January 1, 2010, required all New Construction, Remodels and Additions to install maximum 2.5 gallons-per-minute Showerheads and 2.2 gallons-per-minute faucet aerators. - 2.
+Former Rule 142 prior to January 1, 2010, required all New Construction, Remodels and Additions to install maximum 2.5 gallons per minute Showerheads and 2.2 gallons per minute faucet aerators. - 2.
 New Construction of New Structures prior to January 1, 2010, also required installation of Instant-Access Hot Water Systems and installation of Drip Irrigation where appropriate. - 3.
 Water Permits issued between January 1, 2010 and December 31, 2012, shall be were subject to the rules in effect on the date of issuance as stated on the Water Permit and on any associated deed restriction(s). - C. Residential Water Efficiency Standards for New Structures.